ossd-s25/Browser-Extension-Project/README.md

 # Browser-Scroller Project

-This is an open-source browser extension project.
-It simply modifies the behavior of the browser by reloading content from the top of the page once the user scrolls to the bottom of the browser.
+**Browser Scroller** is an open-source browser extension designed to provide a seamless, infinite browsing experience.
+Instead of reaching the end of a webpage and having to manually navigate up, this extension automatically reloads the content from the top once the user scrolls to the bottom.

+## Why Use This?

+* Enhanced reading experience without the need to manually scroll back up when reviewing long webpages repeatedly.

+* Reference and study material for reviewing/cycling content multiple times, like documentation, study guides, or certain papers.

+* Can be adapted to work for display screens: ideal for schedules, announcements, dashboards, or advertisements that need to continuously repeat content without restarting the system.

 This repository is a simple extension made to learn and practice setting up our first open-source project.

-## How to use the "Browser-Scroller" extension
+## How To Use The "Browser-Scroller" Extension

 To get started, clone the project reposistory for the extension.